About Dental Therapy

 What is a Dental Pilot Project #100?

-Project #100, the Oregon Tribes Dental Health Aide Therapist Pilot Project, is sponsored by the Northwest Portland Area Indian Health Board in partnership with the Confederated Tribes of Coos, Lower Umpqua and Siuslaw Indians (CTCLUSI), the Coquille Indian Tribe, and the Native American Rehabilitation Association (NARA).
-The pilot educates and employs dental therapists to serve American Indian/Alaska Native patients, increasing access to care in those communities.
-The project was approved by the Oregon Health Authority in February 2016, and has recently been extended to operate through May 2022.
+The Northwest Portland Area Indian Health Board (NPAIHB) sponsored Oregon Dental Pilot Project #100, which was active from 2016-2023.
+The Oregon Tribes Dental Health Aide Therapist Pilot Project was conducted in partnership with the Confederated Tribes of Coos, Lower Umpqua and Siuslaw Indians (CTCLUSI), the Coquille Indian Tribe, and the Native American Rehabilitation Association (NARA).
+The pilot educated and employed dental therapists to serve American Indian/Alaska Native patients, increasing access to care in those communities.

 PILOT PROJECT #100 FINDINGS: